VA gets new benefits chief after two years of waiting

 Jacobs was the White House’s second choice for the leadership post.
 The first nominee, Ray Jefferson, last summer withdrew his name from consideration after months of inaction on his nomination.
 Several Republican lawmakers had raised concerns about his previous work leading the Veterans Employment and Training Service.

-Tuesday’s vote Senate-confirmed officials in four of the department’s top five leadership posts, with VA’s deputy secretary post currently vacant.
+Wednesday’s vote put Senate-confirmed officials in four of the department’s top five leadership posts, with VA’s deputy secretary post currently vacant.
 Current VA Chief of Staff Tanya Bradsher has been nominated for that job.

 All five posts have not been occupied by Senate-confirmed individuals since early 2017, before the start of President Donald Trump’s term in office.